 Advanced search

-Yang Liu, Liu Junang, Zhou Guoying, He Yuanhao, Duan Xiang, Zhou Jiechen.
-Simulation and prediction of potential distribution area of Euproctis pseudoconspersa under climate change scenarios in China[J].
-Journal of Beijing Forestry University.
+Yang Liu, Liu Jun’ang, Zhou Guoying, He Yuanhao, Duan Xiang, Zhou Jiechen.
+Simulation and prediction of potential distribution area of Euproctis pseudoconspersa under climate change in China[J].
+Journal of Beijing Forestry University, 2024, 46(6): 93-105.
 DOI: 10.12171/j.1000-1522.20230034

-Citation: Yang Liu, Liu Junang, Zhou Guoying, He Yuanhao, Duan Xiang, Zhou Jiechen.
-Simulation and prediction of potential distribution area of Euproctis pseudoconspersa under climate change scenarios in China[J].
-Journal of Beijing Forestry University.
+Citation: Yang Liu, Liu Jun’ang, Zhou Guoying, He Yuanhao, Duan Xiang, Zhou Jiechen.
+Simulation and prediction of potential distribution area of Euproctis pseudoconspersa under climate change in China[J].
+Journal of Beijing Forestry University, 2024, 46(6): 93-105.
 DOI: 10.12171/j.1000-1522.20230034

 • Objective Camellia oleifera is a woody oleiferous plant with high economic and ecological value.
-Euproctis pseudoconspersa is one of the main pests of C. oleifera, which seriously restricts the yield and quality of C. oleifera.
-In order to provide scientific basis for early warning and specific prevention and control of the E. pseudoconspersa, the potential distribution of E. pseudoconspersa was simulated and predicted in this study.
+Euproctis pseudoconspersa is one of the main pests of Camellia oleifera, which seriously restricts the yield and quality of C. oleifera.
+In order to provide scientific basis for early warning and specific prevention and control of the Euproctis pseudoconspersa, the potential distribution of E. pseudoconspersa was simulated and predicted in this study.

 Conclusion E. pseudoconspersa has a wide range of habitats in China, including almost all the provinces in southern China.
 In the future climate change scenario, the suitable habitat of E. pseudoconspersa will expand northward, westward and other high latitude inland areas.
-Therefore, it is suggested that relevant departments should make plans and policies in advance to strengthen the observation and control of E. pseudoconspersa, so as to reduce its losses to camellia oleifera industry.
+Therefore, it is suggested that relevant departments should make plans and policies in advance to strengthen the observation and control of E. pseudoconspersa, so as to reduce its losses to Camellia oleifera industry.

 • loading